jrenaud90/TidalPy/README.md

 ### Basic Installation

-Installing TidalPy is as simple as ensuring 64-bit [Python 3.9+](https://www.python.org/) is installed on your system and performing the following in a terminal:
+Installing TidalPy is as simple as ensuring 64-bit [Python 3.9+](https://www.python.org/) is installed on your system and running from a terminal:

 `pip install TidalPy`